...

 Thank you very much for the very interesting, helpful and at the same time critical recommendation report.
 The report helped me a lot and motivated me completely to open an account with Truewealth.
 In this context, thank you for the code! 🙂

-I am aware that you do not give specific investment tips.
-Nevertheless, I dare to ask the following question: Would you recommend paying in the contributions in excess of the minimum contribution all at once or - as I have often read - dividing them up to reduce the risk and paying them in individually?
-If paying in divided: Is there a rule of thumb for the amount of the contributions and the time intervals?
+I am aware that you are not giving any specific investment tips.
+Nevertheless, I would venture to ask the following question: Would you recommend paying in the contributions in excess of the minimum contribution all at once or - as I've often read - splitting them up to minimise risk and paying in a single instalment?
+If paying in in instalments: Is there a rule of thumb for the amount of the contributions and the intervals between them?

 Thank you again for the interesting and valuable information.